Jennifer Sinclair Curtis

 Biography

 Jennifer Sinclair Curtis is Distinguished Professor of Chemical Engineering and former Dean of Engineering at the University of California, Davis.
-Her research focuses on the development and validation of particle flow models which have been extensively adopted by both commercial and open source CFD software packages.
-She is a Member of the National Academy of Engineering, Fellow of APS, ASEE, AIChE, and AAAS, as well as a Humboldt Research Fellow and a Mercator Research Fellow.
-She is recipient of AIChE’s Particle Technology Forum’s Lifetime Achievement Award, AIChE’s Thomas-Baron Award in Fluid-Particle Systems, ASEE’s Chemical Engineering Lectureship Award, ASEE’s Thomas and Donna Edgar CACHE Award for Excellence in Computing in Chemical Engineering Education, ASEE’s Benjamin Garver Lamme Award, ASEE’s Sharon Keillor Award for Women in Engineering, the William R. Jones Outstanding Mentor Award from the McKnight Doctoral Fellowship Program, and the NSF Presidential Young Investigator Award.
-She received her PhD in Chemical Engineering from Princeton University and her BS in Chemical Engineering from Purdue University which recognized her as a distinguished engineering alumna.
-She currently serves as Co-Chair of the National Academies’ Board on Chemical Sciences and Technology and Past-Chair of the Engineering Section of AAAS.
+Her research focuses on the development and validation of particle flow models that have been extensively adopted by both commercial and open source CFD software packages.
+She is a Member of the National Academy of Engineering and a Fellow of APS, AAAS, ASEE and AIChE.
+She is recipient of AIChE’s Margaret Hutchinson Rousseau Award for Lifetime Achievement by a Woman Chemical Engineer, AIChE’s Particle Technology Forum’s Lifetime Achievement Award, a Humboldt Research Award, a Fulbright Senior Research Scholar Award, ASEE’s Chemical Engineering Lectureship Award, ASEE’s Benjamin Garver Lamme Award, and the NSF Presidential Young Investigator Award.
+She received her PhD in Chemical Engineering from Princeton University and her BS in Chemical Engineering from Purdue University.

 Professional Experience